mxcl/xcodebuild/README.md

 We automatically upload the build logs as artifacts on failure.

-The resulting artifact is an `.xcresult` “package” and once downloaded will open in Xcode:
+The resulting artifact is an `.xcresult` “bundle” and once downloaded can be opened in Xcode:

 ![img]